 Dr. Poindexter served as National Security Advisor and Deputy National Security Advisor for President Ronald Reagan from 1983 to 1986, and as Military Assistant in the White House prior to that.
 Dr. Poindexter served 29 years active duty in the U.S. Navy, rising to the rank of Vice Admiral.
 He is a graduate of the U.S. Naval Academy.

-Since we have someone from the Navy speaking tonight, we’re going to run a tight ship and start on time.
-Although since I know there are some other people who are coming, I was tempted to ask the short people – there’s one of them – to ask the short people to sit in front so that people in the back could see the slides.
+Since we have someone from the Navy speaking tonight, we are going to run a tight ship and start on time.
+Although, since I know there are some other people who are coming, I was tempted to ask the short people – there is one of them – to ask the short people to sit in front so that people in the back could see the slides.
 Does it look okay to everyone from where you are you can see the slides?
 Okay, alright.
 Excellent.

-Well, our speaker tonight really doesn’t need an introduction but I’ll make a brief one nonetheless.
+Well, our speaker tonight really does not need an introduction, but I will make a brief one, nonetheless.
 As you know, Admiral Poindexter served as National Security Advisor and Deputy National Security Advisor for President Ronald Reagan – remember? – from 1983 to 1986, and as military assistant in the White House prior to that.
 He was also responsible for improving the command and management systems to support the president and national security crisis management, culminating in the creation of a new high technology crisis management center.

 The late Mrs. Poindexter.

-No, no, not the late Mrs. Poindexter, you’re very much alive.
+No, no, not the late Mrs. Poindexter, you are very much alive.